citizennerd/VivaCity/README.md

 If the data is very de-structured, it could be necessary to connect the core of the information with elements that are a few logic steps away.
 For this reason it is possible to define semantic paths to create simple "model graphs" that the importer will respect and recreate in the system

+### Scribe

+Scribe is the connector to che various Data Management Systems in the open source world: already implemented there are CKAN and Socrata APIs, but it is possible to add new ones at will.

 ### VivaCity

 Vivacity takes the SimCity experience on simulated worlds and brings the best of it to be used in a new open-data based approach.
 Every information is explorable, everything can be drilled-down/drilled-across.